TGDivy/MBTI-Personality-Classifier/README.md

 Hopefully, in future I will try with a bigger dataset, maybe try to extract data from Reddit posts.

 Here is my solution to the dataset on Kaggle: https://www.kaggle.com/tgdivy/mbti-personality-classifier

+**Note:** The files have been reogranised, so you may have to change the output directories when you run the code.